Night-Traders-Dev/vOS-Kernel/src/qraft/README.md

 - **Heartbeat Monitoring**: The RISC-V board monitors the leader’s heartbeat.
 If no heartbeat is received within a specified timeout, it triggers the ARM board to start a new leader election.

-Message Relaying: The RISC-V board relays Raft messages (e.g., vote requests, log replication commands) between nodes via UART and communicates with the ARM board.
+- **Message Relaying**: The RISC-V board relays Raft messages (e.g., vote requests, log replication commands) between nodes via UART and communicates with the ARM board.

 ### Inter-Board Communication